coleyr/PaintedLake/content/posts/part-6-salt-and-pepper.md

 ---
-title: 'Part 6 - Salt And Pepper'
+title: "Part 6 - Salt And Pepper"
 date: 2018-10-21
 tags: ['Cole', 'The Portrait of Ellory', 'Uncategorized', 'Coley Angel']
 ---